alelodato/sapore-di-mare/README.md

 HTML & CSS testing was completed using [W3 Validator](https://validator.w3.org/)

-HTML validation showed some errors, only related to the validator not recognising Django template language as in the picture below:
+HTML validation is done using the website pages source code, and showed no errors when testing:

 ![HTML Validation](static/img/readme/testing/htmltest.png)